Support Centre

 • the categories of personal data that are processed;

-• the recipients or categories of recipient to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organizations;
+• the recipients or categories of recipients to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organizations;

 • the envisaged period for which the personal data will be stored, or, if not possible, the criteria used to determine that period;